BlackGaryC/myTestBash/README.md

 # myTestBash
+## INFO

-## this project is used to set your apache2 site automate boot in different PC ,which based on Ubuntu Linux 20.1
+this project is used to set your apache2 site automate boot in different PC ,which based on Ubuntu Linux 20.1